Generally Accepted Accounting Principles (United States): Departures

-Sources of GAAP
+Sources of law

+Authoritative

-The FASB Accounting Standards Codification is the source of authoritative GAAP recognized by the FASB to be applied by nongovernmental entities.
+The Financial Accounting Standards Board (FASB) Accounting Standards Codification is the source of authoritative GAAP to be applied by nongovernmental entities.
 Rules and interpretive releases of the SEC under authority of federal securities laws are also sources of authoritative GAAP for SEC registrants.
-In addition to the SEC's rules and interpretive releases, the SEC staff issues Staff Accounting Bulletins that represent practices followed by the staff in administering SEC disclosure requirements, and it utilizes SEC Staff Announcements and Observer comments made at Emerging Issues Task Force meetings to publicly announce its views on certain accounting issues for SEC registrants.
+In addition to the SEC's rules and interpretive releases, the SEC issues Staff Accounting Bulletins that represent practices followed by SEC staff in administering SEC disclosure requirements.
+The SEC also utilizes SEC Staff Announcements and Observer comments made at Emerging Issues Task Force meetings to publicly announce its views on certain accounting issues for SEC registrants.

+Other organizations involved in determining United States accounting standards include the Governmental Accounting Standards Board (GASB) and Federal Accounting Standards Advisory Board (FASAB).

+Non-authoritative

 Examples of nonauthoritative accounting guidance and literature include the following: